dltxio/idem-mobile/README.md

 Document Type: Each file can be associated with a document type, or category, such as "Driver's License" or "Passport".

-File: A file is an upload from a user's device, such as a jpg or pdf.
+File: A file is a digital representation of a document, such as jpgs, pngs, pdfs, etc. In IDEM, users can upload jpg and pdf files.

 Document: A document is a file that a user has uploaded and labeled with a document type.
 Documents can be used as evidence for various claim.